-Half-joking comparisons between our present crisis and the future portrayed in the 2006 dark comedy, Idiocracy, have offered some comic release from our present crisis.
+Half-joking comparisons between our present crisis and the future portrayed in the 2006 dark comedy, Idiocracy, have offered some comic relief from our present crisis.
 However, there is a darker theme sitting beneath the obvious satire and the laugh lines, a detail that is never explored in the film’s plot.
 That detail is starting to trouble me.

 If you’ve never seen the movie, here’s the premise.
 A man and woman selected specifically for their ordinariness, are placed in a military hibernation experiment.
 The experiment is forgotten, and they wake up 500 years later in an environment in which they are the smartest human beings alive.

 The world of the future is ludicrously crude, dysfunctional and crumbling into ruins.
 President and former pro-wrestler Dwayne Elizondo Mountain Dew Herbert Camacho is struggling with a crisis.
 Crops won’t grow, even though they have been aggressively fertilized with Brawndo, a popular sports drink.
 Our heroes struggle against violent persecution to save the fools around them by persuading them to adopt a novel practice – putting water on crops.

 It used to be a moderately funny movie.
 Then it started to become a little uncomfortable.
 Now it is morphing into our generation’s 1984.
 Idiocracy might be best understood as a horror film.

 In the film, nothing seems to work.
 Homes are falling down.
 Garbage is piled everywhere.
 Health care is a ruinous shamble.
 The most popular sitcom is a show called “Ow, my balls.”
 Advertising slogans have merged with popular culture, as marketing taglines become mantras.
 Nothing actually works in the world depicted in the film.
 Everything is collapsing to a degree that begins to threaten human existence.